JakimLi/pandaria/doc/custom_verification_tutorial.md

 Verification Context
 --------------------

-Currently there are two types of data than needs to be verified, first the http response, second the result that queried from database.
+Currently there are two types of data that needs to be verified, first the http response, second the result that queried from database.
 Pandaria puts these data into `VerificationContext`.
 So just get the bean of `VerificationContext`.

 Example